A Four Day Externship EFT Training®

 - See emotional disorders & relationship distress from an attachment perspective.

 - Obtain a clear understanding of the basic experiential and systemic concepts of an “Emotionally Focused” approach to couples therapy.

 - Develop skills in helping partners reprocess the emotional responses that maintain relational distress.

 - Develop skills in helping partners shape new interaction patterns and bonding events.

 - Develop skills to overcome therapeutic impasses with couples.

 - Delineate the stages of the model, interventions most commonly used, and methods to use with couples’ underlying interactional patterns.

 Certificates will be awarded for CPD days on completion of the 4 days, totalling 30 hours of training.
 Participants must attend all four days in order to receive their full 30 hours of CPD points and a certificate of completion from ICEEFT.
 The EFT Externship is the prerequisite course for certification in Emotionally Focused Therapy.

 Registration is on a first come, first served basis as places are limited.

 We are a heartfelt community, which means we understand there may be difficulty in paying in total initially.
-Please email us if you’re finding it difficult to pay all at once.
+Please email us if you’re finding it difficult to pay all the fees at once.
 We want to support your participation on this workshop.